TLTLHILL/A-GCRNN-for-spectrum-prediction/README.md

 |Time resolution|15 minutes|
 |The dimensionality of samples|151 × 2880|

-**！！！The opening time of sensors on this platform is uncertain, and there may be some sensors shutdown.
-We will make the dataset public after the acceptance of our second paper.**
+**！！！The opening time of sensors on this platform is uncertain, and there may be some sensors shutdown. **

 ## Usage
 ### File description